vtexdocs/dev-portal-content/docs/guides/Integration Guides/pricing-hub/seller-price.md

 2. Enable the use of external prices by the seller through the `PUT` [Configure External Price Source](https://developers.vtex.com/docs/api-reference/pricing-hub#put-/config) of the Pricing Hub API.
 3. Allow VTEX to share customers’ email addresses with the seller.
 To do so, it is necessary to set `'AllowEmailSharing'` as the value for the TrustPolicy field in the `POST` [Create Seller](https://developers.vtex.com/docs/api-reference/marketplace-apis#post-/-accountName-.-environment-.com.br/api/seller-register/pvt/sellers) or `PUT` [Update Seller](https://developers.vtex.com/docs/api-reference/marketplace-apis#patch-/-accountName-.-environment-.com.br/api/seller-register/pvt/sellers/-sellerId-) endpoints.

-> Make sure to manage the relationship between the marketplace’s catalog and the sellers’ catalogs in the Received SKUs page.
+>ℹ️ Make sure to manage the relationship between the marketplace’s catalog and the sellers’ catalogs on the Received SKUs page.
 Read the article on [Cataloging received SKUs](https://help.vtex.com/en/tutorial/manual-sku-cataloging--tutorials_396) for more information on this process.

 ### Seller